 After the Alton Halloween Parade, you have the chance to go on a ghost hunt.
-The Mineral Springs Paranormal Research Center team will lead a two-hour investigation in one of the most haunted buildings in Alton, the Mineral Springs Hotel.
+The Mineral Springs Paranormal Research Center team will lead an investigation in one of the most haunted buildings in Alton, the Mineral Springs Hotel.
 This event is for those ages 13 and older.
 The cost is $40 a person.

 Families can enjoy an afternoon of trick-or-treating along historic Main Street in St. Charles.
 Local businesses hand out candy to kids ages 12 and younger from 3 p.m. to 5 p.m., on October 31.
 After trick-or-treating, kids are invited to the Halloween Children's Theater in Frontier Park.

 The Edwardsville Halloween Parade is a Metro East tradition.
 Every year, some 25,000 people line the streets to see more than 100 floats, marching bands, entertainers and more march by.
 The parade begins at 6:30 p.m., in downtown Edwardsville.